honeycombio/dynsampler-js/README.md

 events.
 Depending on the shape of your traffic, one may serve better than another, or you may need to write a new one!
 Please consider contributing it back to this package if you do.

+* If your system has a exponential falloff of frequency given a specific key set, (and this describes most cases in which dynamic sampling is useful), AvgSampleRate is your best bet.
+It will try and reduce the most frequent traffic while highlighting the less frequent traffic based on the logarithm of the traffic's frequency.

 * If your system has a rough cap on the rate it can receive events and your partitioned keyspace is fairly steady, use PerKeyThroughput,